Free Employment Law Legal Advice

 Talk to the perpetrator if you feel comfortable approaching them in a calm, peaceful manner.
 If this is not possible or talking with them does not resolve your issue, you may need to speak with someone in a higher position.

-Ensure you keep written records of the nature of the discrimination, dates, times and witnesses etc. This will help any local solicitor to help you with any dispute you may have.
+Ensure you keep written records of the nature of the discrimination, dates, times and witnesses etc. This will help any law office to help you with any dispute you may have.

-When an employee is treated in an untoward manner based on a protected attribute, this is classed a ‘Direct Discrimination’.
+When an employee is treated in an untoward manner based on a protected attribute, this is classed as ‘Direct Discrimination’.

 When a company rule, requirement, or policy applies to the majority but disadvantages some more than others.
 This may put you at a particular disadvantage according to the Equality Act 2010.

-For information on our Employment Law services, call our solicitors on Bristol 0117 321 7700 or complete our Contact Us Form.
 Call our phone number for your free consultation directly with one of our qualified solicitors in Bristol.
-We endeavour to give you the best advice from a senior solicitor on your first call.
+We endeavour to give you a seamless, complementary legal service from a senior member of our firm on your first call.

-Our office is situated on Castle Street Bristol.
+Our central Bristol office is situated on Castle Street.
 For the latest information and the latest news, click on the ‘News’ item on our main menu (top right).

-DPH Legal are solely Bristol employment solicitors.
+DPH Legal are solely employment solicitors in Bristol.
 We are not property lawyers and neither do we offer family law or offer advice on intellectual property or personal injury but we are regulated by the Solicitors Regulation Authority.

-If you would like to speak to one of our senior solicitors then please get in touch by calling our telephone number 0117 321 7700 and we’ll give you the best advice we can or if you’d like the latest news on employment law, go to our news page.
+If you would like to speak to one of our senior solicitors then please get in touch by calling our telephone number 0117 321 7700 and we’ll give you expert advice and friendly service.
+If you’d like the latest news on employment law, please go to our news page / latest blogs.